 As our world grows increasingly smaller it’s easier than ever to seek refuge in the comfort of familiar places.
-We also live in a time where thoughts and ideas can manifest in the blink of an eye and round-the-world travel is at the fingertips of risk takers and adventurers alike.
+Yet, we live in a time when thoughts and ideas manifest in flashes of delight, th blink of an eye and round-the-world travel is at the fingertips of risk takers and adventurers alike.
 I see Marco Polo and Gertrude Bell in the men and women I met abroad.
 Sharing the road, sharing tales of individual split-second experiences worth more than time itself.

-I started blogging not only to share my story and to learn from others, but to inspire, to instill the momentum it takes to lace up ones boots and hit the road.
+I started blogging back in 2012, shortly after moving to Jordan — not only to share my story and to learn from others, but to inspire, to instill the momentum it takes to lace up ones boots and hit the road.
 It wasn’t until I found myself alone in a most foreign country that I felt the hot passion of life.
-Where my native tongue was less useful than the moo of a cow and I had no idea what the hell I was putting in my mouth… but it tasted good and I wanted more!
+Where my native tongue was about as useful as the moo! of a cow and most the time, I had no idea what the hell I was putting in my mouth… but it tasted good and I wanted more!
 And that is why you must hit the road.

 Don’t be victimized by the culture of fear.
 Our planet is waiting to be explored, to reveal it’s secrets to you, to me, to any who dare ask, it will expose you to the raw truths of life.
 To the quarks of distant cultures and alien tongues.
 To disgusting foods and delicious cuisines, to dangerous and countless blessings.

 Let’s take control of 2015.
 Don’t be afraid to leap without looking.
 I encourage you to take off the training wheels and take the road less traveled.